Norovirus in the wilderness? How an outbreak spread on the Pacific Crest Trail

 Always wash your hands with soap and water after you have a bowel movement — and wash them again before you eat.
 "The soap is a great detergent to remove the virus from your hands," she says.
 While any soap and water will work, she recommends biodegradable soaps in protected national parks and backcountry woods to reduce the impact on the environment.

 Make sure to drink and cook with good, clean water.
 Pay attention to where the water comes from, and treat it properly.
-"Boiling for at least three minutes is the best way to kill everything you would typically come across," Miko says.
+"Boiling...is the best way to kill everything you would typically come across," Miko says.
+Water should be boiled for a minute at lower altitudes, or for 3 minutes above 6,500 feet.
 And note: Most water filters are good at removing bacteria and common parasites but they don't cut it when it comes to norovirus.
 You'll need to layer on either chemical treatment or UV light treatment to kill the virus.
 (Here's the CDC's breakdown of what works for which pathogens.)

 If you do fall ill, shelter in place if you can.
 This is for your own safety, and for the sake of others, "so you aren't seeding norovirus particles along the trail and putting others at risk," Miko says.
 This is not the time to try to push ahead but to rest and hydrate.
 "If possible, try to keep your defecation far from the trail and bury it, and don't prepare food anywhere near where you're using the restroom or vomiting," she says.